mlensment/useless.js/readme.md

 </form>
 ```

-For this view, we have to add a function to TasksController which renders the form.
+For this view, we have to add a function to `TasksController` which renders the form.

-Insert the following method into **/app/controllers/tasksController.js**
+We need to create a new controller method.

+**/app/controllers/tasksController.js**

 ```javascript
 blank: function() {